Palestinian Climber’s Wish From Israeli Prison: 'I Want To Climb All The Mountains When I Am Free'

 Abdallah started rock climbing in 2021.
 He showed great potential and quickly became one of the best climbers in Palestine.
 He developed his own style, turning hard routes into entertainment.
 He was brave—sometimes the route was beyond his level, but he was always ready to try.

 Abdallah has witnessed the theft of his village's land since birth.
-He also saw the killing of his cousin, Qusai Motan, by impune settlers—before October 7th.
+He also saw the killing of his cousin, Qusai Motan, by impune settlers—on August, before October 7th.
 After that date, he watched with his own eyes and through his camera lens as the same settlers, put a total control on his land, including the climbing crag, and burned the olive trees.
 Those trees had roots stretching back thousands of years, and maybe they kept him cool during the summer heat.

 Similarly to the olive trees is the case of the Palestinian prisoners, it needs to be solved soon; they are experiencing one of the worst tragedies in prison history.
 “The situation is unimaginable, no one can truly feel or hear them” as they say after release.
 There is no spotlight on them because of bigger events happening in the region.
 They have had no rest, no break—and so far their suffering only grows.